35 Unique Things to Do in Denver, Colorado – From a Local

 I had passed by the Botanical Gardens in Denver more times than I could count.
 I even went to it last winter for their Holiday lights, but I had never been to the Botanical Gardens in the summer (or in the daylight!) to actually see the flowers and plants…until recently.

-And if you are looking for a local things to do in Denver that are more active, they even offer yoga classes in the botanical gardens on Tuesdays and Thursdays from 7:30 to 8:30.
-In the summer months, you do yoga in the garden among the beautiful flowers and ponds.
-In the winter they hold it in the main building which is also really nice.
+My favorite secret about the gardens is that they offer yoga there weekly in a gorgeous, welcoming setting.
+Classes are held on Tuesdays and Thursdays from 7:30 to 8:30.
+In the summer months, you do yoga in the garden among the beautiful flowers, birds, and ponds.
+In the winter, they hold it in the main building, which is also really nice.
 It’s such an incredible place to practice yoga among the flowers, birds, and water installations.
-It’s the best sunrise yoga in the city and it’s open to anyone who wants to get a ticket!
+It’s the best sunrise yoga in the city, and it’s open to anyone who wants to get a ticket!

 Get a Denver CityPASS to Explore More of the City